rust-lang/rfcs/style-guide/README.md

 Humans comprehend information through pattern matching.
-By ensuring that all Rust code has similar formatting, less mental effort is required to comprehend a new project, lowering the bar to entry for new developers.
+By ensuring that all Rust code has similar formatting, less mental effort is required to comprehend a new project, lowering the barrier to entry for new developers.

 Thus, there are productivity benefits to using a formatting tool (such as rustfmt), and even larger benefits by using a community-consistent formatting,